VBTI-development/.github/profile/README.md

 ## Migration guide
 Using onedl-mmxxx should be directly interchangeable with mmxxx.
 Simply `pip install onedl-mim` instead of `openmim` and `mim install onedl-mmxxx` instead of `mim install mmxxx`.
 Most imports and functionality should have been maintained, except for some known issues.
 Look in repository specific installation instructions for more details.

+## Roadmap
+For the forseeable future we will:
+- review and merge all pull requests submitted to all of the repositories in our organization
+- make sure the CI pipelines will be kept up to date
+- answer as much of the discussions and issues raised in the repositories within our allotted time.

+We are also working setting up a sponsorship program to ensure we also have the resources in the future to maintain these packages and maybe even develop new features.
+Stay tuned!